Isaac Newton: Optics

 Newton also made early studies into electricity, as he constructed a primitive form of a frictional electrostatic generator using a glass globe, the first to do so with glass instead of sulfur, which had previously been used by scientists such as Otto von Guericke to construct their globes.
 He detailed an experiment in 1675 that showed when one side of a glass sheet is rubbed to create an electric charge, it attracts "light bodies" to the opposite side.
 He interpreted this as evidence that electric forces could pass through glass.
 Newton also reported to the Royal Society that glass was effective for generating static electricity, classifying it as a "good electric" decades before this property was widely known.
 His idea in Opticks that optical reflection and refraction arise from interactions across the entire surface is seen as a precursor to the field theory of the electric force.
 He also recognised the crucial role of electricity in nature, believing it to be responsible for various phenomena, including the emission, reflection, refraction, inflection, and heating effects of light.
 He proposed that electricity was involved in the sensations experienced by the human body, affecting everything from muscle movement to brain function.
 His theory of nervous transmission had an immense influence on the work of Luigi Galvani, as Newton's theory focused on electricity as a possible mediator of nervous transmission, which went against the prevailing Cartesian hydraulic theory of the time.
 He was also the first to present a clear and balanced theory for how both electrical and chemical mechanisms could work together in the nervous system.
 Newton's mass-dispersion model, ancestral to the successful use of the least action principle, provided a credible framework for understanding refraction, particularly in its approach to refraction in terms of momentum.

-In Opticks, he was the first to show a diagram using a prism as a beam expander, and also the use of multiple-prism arrays.
-Some 278 years after Newton's discussion, multiple-prism beam expanders became central to the development of narrow-linewidth tunable lasers.
+In Opticks, Newton introduced prisms as beam expanders and multiple-prism arrays, prismatic configurations that nearly 278 years later were incorporated into tunable lasers, where multiple-prism beam expanders became central to the development of narrow-linewidth systems.
 The use of these prismatic beam expanders led to the multiple-prism dispersion theory.

-Newton was also the first to propose the Goos–Hänchen effect, an optical phenomenon in which linearly polarised light undergoes a small lateral shift when totally internally reflected.
-He provided both experimental and theoretical explanations for the effect using a mechanical model.
+Newton was the first to theorise the Goos–Hänchen effect, an optical phenomenon in which linearly polarised light undergoes a small lateral shift when totally internally reflected.
+He provided both experimental and theoretical explanations for it using a mechanical model.

 Science came to realise the difference between perception of colour and mathematisable optics.
-The German poet and scientist, Johann Wolfgang von Goethe, could not shake the Newtonian foundation but "one hole Goethe did find in Newton's armour, ...
+The German poet and scientist Johann Wolfgang von Goethe could not shake the Newtonian foundation but "one hole Goethe did find in Newton's armour, ...
 Newton had committed himself to the doctrine that refraction without colour was impossible.
 He, therefore, thought that the object-glasses of telescopes must forever remain imperfect, achromatism and refraction being incompatible.
 This inference was proved by Dollond to be wrong."